DandyLyons/notes/content/Library/The Bible (WEB)/11 - 1 Kings/1 Kings-19.md

 Yahweh's angel came again the second time, and touched him, and said, "Arise and eat, because the journey is too great for you."

 ###### v8
-He arose, and ate and drank, and went in the strength of that food forty days and forty nights to Horeb, God's Mountain.
+He arose, and ate and drank, and went in the strength of that food forty days and forty nights to [[Sinai|Horeb]], God's Mountain.

 ###### v9
 He came to a cave there, and camped there; and behold, Yahweh's word came to him, and he said to him, "What are you doing here, Elijah?"